 Once you’ve been control, you understand megagames in a different way.
 Control really aren’t there to screw you over, they’re there to facilitate your enjoyment of the game.
 And acting as Control in just one game will massively help with habits 1 and 2, as you’ll see first hand how other people player well… and badly.

 My most testing experience as Control was at 1866 And All That.
 It was my second time as Control, and it was honestly one of the most stressful experiences of my life.
 I struggled with the rules, and had quite a few new players at my table.
 They were more used to board games, and weren’t fully on-board with “Control’s word is final, even if it contradicts the rules”.

 I ended up shouting at a player and felt terrible.
 But then we picked up and moved on, and the second half of the game was much more positive.
-I learned that Control are under immense pressure during games, and why it’s so important to not argue back even when you think a Control ruling is unfair.
+I learned that Control are under immense pressure during games, and why it’s so important to not opinion farm or derail the game, even when you think a Control ruling is unfair.
 They do a crucial job to hold the narrative of the game together.